envis10n/conway/README.md

 In the browser, there are a few settings that can be changed.

+- Canvas Width
-- Canvas Width: Changes the canvas render width in pixels.
+  * Changes the canvas render width in pixels.
+- Canvas Height
-- Canvas Height: Changes the canvas render height in pixels.
+  * Changes the canvas render height in pixels.
+- Tile Size
-- Tile Size: Changes the tile size in pixels.
+  * Changes the tile size in pixels.
 Determines the size of the underlying `GridMap`.
+- Frame rate
-- Frame rate: Changes the timeout period before requesting an animation frame for rendering.
+  * Changes the timeout period before requesting an animation frame for rendering.
 Value is in hertz.

 Pressing the `Update Settings` button will create a fresh canvas with the new settings.